pratas/APE/README.md

 ./runRearrange.sh
 </pre>

-Attention: external links, namely from NCBI repositories, may be broken with time.
+Attention: external links, namely from NCBI repositories, may be broken with time, although they are easily fixed.

 Dependencies:
 <pre>